Annamalai University: Organization and administration

-Governance

 The organizational structure of Annamalai University consists of the Senate, the Syndicate, the Academic Council, the faculties, the Finance Committee, and the Boards of studies.
 The governor of Tamil Nadu is the chancellor of the university.
 The vice-chancellor is the executive head of the university.
 The registrar of the university, who is the secretary of the Syndicate, is the custodian of all the records and chief administrator of the university.
 The examinations of the university is managed by Office of the Controller of Examinations.

-Schools and departments

-Annamalai University is one of the largest unitary, teaching, and residential Universities in Southern Asia consisting of 10 faculties and 49 departments of study.
-This university has played a pivotal role in providing access to higher education to thousands of youths cutting across the social spectrum, especially from economically and socially disadvantaged classes.
-In this respect, this university's service to the Nation is tremendous.
-Annamalai University is organized into ten main schools, each of which comprises multiple departments and centres as below.